-The following Assert rules are provided when a multicast packet is received on an outgoing multi-access interface "I" of an existing (S,G) entry:
+The following Assert rules are provided when a multicast packet is received on an outgoing multi-access interface "I" of an existing active (S,G), (,G) or (,,RP) entry:

-- Do unicast routing table lookup on source IP address from data packet, and send assert on interface "I" for source IP address in data packet; include metric preference of routing protocol and metric from routing table lookup. - 2 If route is not found, use metric preference of 0x7fffffff and metric 0xffffffff.
+- 1 Do unicast routing table lookup on source address from data packet, and send assert on interface "I" for source address in data packet; include metric preference of routing protocol and metric from routing table lookup. - 2 If route is not found, use metric preference of 0x7fffffff and metric 0xffffffff.